imagej/imagej.github.io/pages/TrackScheme.md

 ### Creating several links at once

-Using {% include key content="Shift" %}+{% include key content="click"
+Using {% include key content='Shift' %} + {% include key content='click'
-%}, we can put several cells in the selection, and create the links between each pair.
-Simply use {% include key content="Shift" %}+{% include key content="click" %} to add or remove cells from the selection.
-They get highlighted both in TrackScheme, in the linked viewer, and on TrackScheme sidebar.
+%} , we can put several cells in the selection, and create the links between each pair.
+Simply use {% include key content='Shift' %} + {% include key content='click' %}

+`to add or remove cells from the selection.
+They get highlighted both in TrackScheme, in the linked viewer, and on TrackScheme sidebar.  `

 Bring the right-click menu of TrackScheme, and select **Link X spots**.
 Links are created for cells that are consecutive in time, regardless of